atlassian/jira-cloud-for-sketch/src/commands/README.md

 # /commands

-This directory contains commands that are listed in manifest.json and invoked by Sketch.
+Commands that are listed in manifest.json and invoked by Sketch.